Albert0i/mariadb-vss-chinese/README.2.md

 #### Prologue
 Computer was not invented by Chinese people and many crucial software neither.
-Working with chinese data in real life poses issues of this and that.
+Working with Chinese data in real life poses issues of this and that.
 Some of them pertaining to input and display; others related to data retrieval.
 In RDBMS, the search of Chinese data heavily depends on pattern matching technique with `LIKE` and `%`.
-[Full-text search](https://en.wikipedia.org/wiki/Full-text_search) empowers developers with more advanced search capability but lacks support for chinese languages.
+[Full-text search](https://en.wikipedia.org/wiki/Full-text_search) empowers developers with more advanced search capability but lacks support for Chinese languages.
 While [Semantic Search](https://en.wikipedia.org/wiki/Semantic_search) is powerful but expensive in terms of computing power, vectorization is a time-consuming process, change of model involves re-generate vectors and re-indexing.
-While using Semantic Search is said to be on the threshold to AI, from the practical view of data retrieval, using Fulltext search seems to be a method more cost-effective.
+While using Semantic Search is said to be on the threshold to AI, from the practical view of data retrieval, using Fulltext Search seems to be a method more cost-effective.

-Chinese text presents a unique challenge for fulltext search: no spaces, dense meaning, and complex character structure.
+Chinese text presents a unique challenge for fulltext Search: no spaces, dense meaning, and complex character structure.
 But with proper preprocessing—segmentation, tuning token length, and a few MariaDB tricks—you can enable fast, meaningful search even in Traditional Chinese.
 This guide walks you through how to make it work, from setup to query.

 #### I. Preliminary Study
-MariaDB’s built-in **FULLTEXT search** (like MySQL’s) relies on **word tokenization**—but Chinese doesn’t use spaces between words.
+MariaDB’s built-in **FULLTEXT Search** (like MySQL’s) relies on **word tokenization**—but Chinese doesn’t use spaces between words.
 So the engine can’t tell where one word ends and another begins.

 As a result:
 - It may treat the entire sentence as one “word”